 Anukriti, the Hindi Dramatic Society, has had an uninterrupted history of prestigious productions since 1957 and is now treated at par with professional theatre groups.
 Each year, it produces a range of Nukkad Nataks, i.e., street plays, one-act plays and a full-length play.
 The full length play is the crowning event of the annual Anukriti calendar.
 Some of the more celebrated productions have been Khabsoorat Bahu, Godan, Jasma Odhen, Dhruvswamini, Reshmi Rumaal, Jia, and Kailasmani.
 The Hindi Academy of Delhi collaborated with Anukriti for its ambitious project, Dastaan Ek Shehzaadi Ki, during the celebrations of 150th year of First War of Independence.
-In 2015-16, Andher Nagri by Bhartendu, a satire on state and administration, was staged.
+In 2016-17, the Caucasian Chalk Circle by German playwright Bertolt Brecht was staged.
 Anukriti holds its auditions for membership in the last week of July or first week of August.
 It organizes workshops for students, often in close collaboration with the National